behave/behave/docs/context_attributes.rst

 Behave Attributes
 -------------------------

-The `behave`_ runner assigns a number of attributes to the context object during a test run.
+The :pypi:`behave` runner assigns a number of attributes to the context object during a test run.

 =============== ========= ============================================= ==============================================================